Merry Market

 There’s nothing like the city this time of year — the lights, the people, the energy.
 Also the traffic, the walking, the lines.
 No worries!
 Philadelphia’s authentic German Christmas Village provides all the seasonal fun and vibes in one easy location with on-site parking and robust SEPTA service.

-In addition to great food & shopping, Christmas Village also offers lots of other ways to soak in the holiday spirit.
+In addition to great food & shopping, Christmas Village also offers lots of other ways to soak in the holiday cheer.
 Take in the Philadelphia Christmas Tree at City Hall, and enjoy some skating at the Rothman Orthopaedics Ice Rink nearby.
 The City Hall Courtyard features classic rides for kids (and kids at heart): a Ferris wheel, choo choo, and a double-decker merry-go-round with horses, carriages and reindeer to ride on.
 There’s also a whole calendar of special events, tastings and other activities to add to your yuletide fun.

-If you want to extend your adventure a little longer, Macy’s on Market Street has their decades-old light show narrated by Julie Andrews playing inside the multi-story building (showtimes Mon – Thurs 4pm & 6pm; Fri – Sun 10am, 12pm, 2pm, 4pm & 6pm; Christmas Eve 10am, 12pm & 2pm).
-Upstairs you can walk through Dicken’s Village and immerse yourself in the story of Scrooge in A Christmas Carol.
+Upstairs, the magic continues at Dicken’s Village, a Victorian dreamscape that tells the story of Scrooge in A Christmas Carol, with lights, music, and animatronics.
 Santa meet and greets are also available in the store.
 I have been coming with my family to Macy’s at Christmas for years, and it still brings me joy coming with my parents as an adult!
-Make your free reservation online five days in advance (BOOK HERE).
+Make your free reservation online at least five days in advance (BOOK HERE).

 Christmas in Philadelphia is an amazing time, and has a lot to offer in the holiday department.
 If you’re looking for something to do (and something to eat) to get yourself in the holiday mood, look no further than Center City!